iGEM-Engineering/iGEM-DBTL-bootcamp/0_intro/0_intro.md

 They ask how might you actually test the components of your design, what expectations about specificity can we make based on modeling, and how will you generate data that you can share and compare with other groups?
 >
 > All of these questions might be a bit disappointing, as you're excited to start working in the lab.
-But there are so many tools and resources available to address these challenges, and the Design > Build > Test > Learn (DBTL) cycle can help you address these in a more systematic way.
+But there are so many tools and resources available to address these challenges, and the Design > Build > Test > Learn (DBTL) cycle can help you address these in a systematic way.

 <br /><center><img src="assets/images/iGEM-DBTL-cycle.png" width=30% /></center>